Handle the Heat’s Monthly Baking Challenge

 How to Win:

-Every person who submits a photo following those directions will be entered into a random giveaway to win one of two $75 Amazon.com gift cards.
+Every person who submits a photo following those directions will be entered into a random giveaway to win one Grand Prize (1) KitchenAid Stand Mixer + Bob’s Red Mill Products and (2) First Place $75 BobsRedMill.com Gift Cards!
+No purchase necessary.
+That’s three winners total!
+Prizes available to U.S. and Canadian residents only.

 Your photos may be put on display to share with my entire audience – that’s hundreds of thousands of people!
-Winner will be notified and must reply with Amazon account email address.
-If there’s no response within 2 business days a new winner will be chosen.
-This prize is available to anyone in the world who can shop with Amazon.
-I will buy your gift card from your country’s Amazon website in the market value equivalent to U.S. dollars.
-Official Terms & Conditions are in the entry submission widget just below.
+Winner will be notified and must reply with shipping address.
+If there’s no response within 48 hours a new winner will be chosen.
+Official rules are in the entry submission widget.

 Submit Your Entry